Dogstar at the Tabard Theatre

 Certainly a play through which to consider current affairs of greed and the distribution of resources, Dogstar is a work grown around a moral question, and a reminder that theatre can explore ethical ideas without preaching and pretending naturalism.

-Dogstar is on at the Tabard Theatre until 30th November 2013, for further information or to book visit here.
+Dogstar is at the Tabard Theatre until 30th November 2013.
+For further information or to book visit the theatre’s website here.

 Watch trailer for Dogstar here: